Barcelona 2-0 Deportivo La Coruna: Alexis and Messi earn Blaugrana morale-boosting win

-But despite the Blaugrana's tempo dropping considerably during the second half, Deportivo was not able to add any sort of offensive punch, and Lionel Messi emerged from the bench to clinch the game with a well-worked goal with two minutes remaining.
+But despite the Blaugrana's tempo dropping considerably during the second half, Deportivo were not able to add any sort of offensive punch, and Lionel Messi emerged from the bench to clinch the game with a well-worked goal with two minutes remaining.

 All the early momentum belonged to the Blaugrana.
 Daniel Alves was the first to test Daniel Aranzubia in the visitors’ goal with a low shot that was turned away at the near post.

-The Brazilian then put Cesc Fabregas in the clear with a clever ball over the top, but after bringing the ball down beautifully, the midfielder made a hash of his finish and blasted over the bar.
+The Brazilian then put Cesc Fabregas in the clear with a clever pass over the top, but after bringing the ball down beautifully, the midfielder made a hash of his finish and blasted over the bar.

 David Villa was denied by an excellent challenge from Silvio, before Aranzubia was called into action again to divert a deflected Cristian Tello effort onto the post, as Barca kept piling on the pressure.

-It seemed like Barca would end the first half frustrated but, six minutes before the interval, it found the breakthrough when Alves’ exquisite cross was nodded in by Sanchez despite the best efforts of Aranzubia.
+It seemed like Barca would end the first half frustrated but, six minutes before the interval, they found the breakthrough when Alves’ exquisite cross was nodded in by Sanchez despite the best efforts of Aranzubia.